almereyda/awesome-starred/README.md

 ## C++

+- [osm-wayback](https://github.com/osmlab/osm-wayback) - Embedding OSM object histories from planet-history into GeoJSON objects for historical OSM-QA-Tiles with libosmium and RocksDB
 - [construct](https://github.com/matrix-construct/construct) - This is The Construct
 - [QtSemanticNotes](https://github.com/YoukaiCat/QtSemanticNotes) - QtSemanticNotes is a personal knowledge base, personal wiki or just note taking application that features automatic linking, tree view and tags.
 Inspired by WikidPad and Zim.
 - [nanonote](https://github.com/agateau/nanonote) - A minimalist note taking application